cassiatorczon/cis1904-spring25/week06/class/LazyEvaluation.md

 # Lazy Evaluation

+Laziness is an _evaluation strategy_: it is a way of deciding when (or if) subexpressions of a program get evaluated.
+There are many evaluation strategies, but they largely fall into two buckets, _strict evaluation_ and _non-strict evaluation_.

-The central idea of lazy evaluation is that we do not evaluate function arguments (and remember, functions are the building blocks of Haskell code) until their results are needed.
-To understand what this means, we will first look at the opposite of lazy evaluation: strict evaluation.
+Laziness is an example of the second.
+The central idea of lazy evaluation is that we do not evaluate function arguments (and remember, Haskell programs are built out of composed functions) until their results are needed.
+To understand what this means, we will first look at the more familar strict evaluation.

 ## Strict evaluation